moneta-rb/moneta/README.md

 * [4]: There are some servers which use the memcached protocol but which are persistent (e.g. MemcacheDB, Kai, IronCache, ...)
 * [5]: Depends on server
 * [6]: Store is multi-process safe because it is an in-memory store, values are not shared between multiple processes
+* [7]: Store is multi-process safe, but not synchronized automatically between multiple processes

 ## Proxies